-- Adds a new phase(s), deletes a phase(s) or increase/decreases a phase(s) of an existing project that utilizes federal funds and does not exceed the thresholds established above; - Adds a project from a funding initiative or line item that utilizes 100 percent state or non-federal funding; - Adds a project for emergency relief (ER) program, except those involving substantial functional, location, or capacity changes; - Adds a project, with any federal funding source, for immediate emergency repairs to a highway, bridge or transit project where in consultation with the relevant federal funding agencies, the parties agree that any delay would put the health, safety, or security of the public at risk due to damaged infrastructure; - Draws down or returns funding from an existing STIP/TIP reserve line item and does not exceed the threshold established in the MOU between PennDOT and the MPO/RPO.
-A reserve line item holds funds that are not dedicated to a specific project(s) and may be used to cover cost increases or add an additional project phase(s) to an existing project; - Adds federal or state capital funds from low-bid savings, de-obligations, release of encumbrances, or savings on programmed phases to another programmed project phase or line item and does not exceed the above thresholds; - Splits a project into two or more separate projects or combines two or more projects into one project to facilitate project delivery without a change of scope or type of funding; - Adds, advances, or adjusts federal funding for a project based on FHWA August Redistribution based on documented August Redistribution Strategic Approach.
+- Adds a new phase(s), deletes a phase(s) or increase/decreases a phase(s) of an existing project that utilizes federal funds and does not exceed the thresholds established above. - Adds a project from a funding initiative or line item that utilizes 100 percent state or non-federal funding. - Adds a project for emergency relief (ER) program, except those involving substantial functional, location, or capacity changes. - Adds a project, with any federal funding source, for immediate emergency repairs to a highway, bridge or transit project where in consultation with the relevant federal funding agencies, the parties agree that any delay would put the health, safety, or security of the public at risk due to damaged infrastructure. - Draws down or returns funding from an existing STIP/TIP reserve line item and does not exceed the threshold established in the MOU between PennDOT and the MPO/RPO.
+A reserve line item holds funds that are not dedicated to a specific project(s) and may be used to cover cost increases or add an additional project phase(s) to an existing project. - Adds federal or state capital funds from low-bid savings, de-obligations, release of encumbrances, or savings on programmed phases to another programmed project phase or line item and does not exceed the above thresholds. - Splits a project into two or more separate projects or combines two or more projects into one project to facilitate project delivery without a change of scope or type of funding. - Adds, advances, or adjusts federal funding for a project utilizing August Redistribution obligation authority based upon the documented August Redistribution Strategic Approach.

-Administrative Modifications do not affect air quality conformity, nor involve a significant change in the scope of work to a project(s) that would trigger an air quality conformity re-evaluation; does not add a new federally funded project or delete a federally funded project; does not exceed the threshold established in the MOU between PennDOT and the MPO/RPO, or the threshold established by the STIP MOU; and does not result in a change in scope, on any federally funded project that is significant enough to essentially constitute a new project.
+Administrative Modifications do not affect air quality conformity, nor involve a significant change in the scope of work to a project(s) that would trigger an air quality conformity re-evaluation; do not add a new federally-funded project or delete a federally-funded project; do not exceed the threshold established in the MOU between PennDOT and the MPO/RPO, or the threshold established by this MOU (as detailed in the Amendment Section aforementioned); and do not result in a change in scope, on any federally-funded project that is significant enough to essentially constitute a new project.
 A change in scope is a substantial alteration to the original intent or function of a programmed project.